 Perpetual inventory system provides a running balance of cost of goods available for sale and cost of goods sold.
 Under this system, no purchases account is maintained because inventory account is directly debited with each purchase of merchandise.
 The expenses that are incurred to obtain merchandise inventory increase the cost of merchandise available for sale.
 These expenses are, therefore, also debited to inventory account.
 Examples of such expenses are freight-in and insurances etc. Each time the merchandise is sold, the related cost is transferred from inventory account to cost of goods sold account by debiting cost of goods sold and crediting inventory account.

 Both merchandising and manufacturing companies use perpetual inventory system.
-Merchandising companies use this system to maintain the record of merchandising inventory and manufacturing companies to account for purchase and issue of raw materials.
+Merchandising companies use this system to maintain the record of merchandising inventory and manufacturing companies use to account for purchase and issue of direct materials.

-Traditionally, the perpetual inventory system is used by companies that buy and sell easily identifiable inventories such as jewelery, clothing and appliances etc. but advanced computer softwares has made its use easy for almost all companies.
+Traditionally, the perpetual inventory system is used by companies that buy and sell easily identifiable inventories such as jewelry, clothing and appliances etc. but advanced computer software packages have made its use easy for almost all business situations.

 Journal entries in a perpetual inventory system: